 - 1 dinner at local restaurant in Langhe area

-- 1 dinner at local restaurant in Alba area—truffle
+- 1 dinner at local restaurant in Alba area (based on truffle)

 - 2 dinners at local restaurant in Cinque Terre area

-- 1 dinner at local restaurant in Genoa
+- 1 dinner at local seafood restaurant in Genoa

-- 1 wine tasting at Barolo wine area
+- 1 Barolo wine tasting in the Langhe area

-- 1 wine tasting at Cinque Terre area
+- 1 Schiacchetrà wine tasting in Cinque Terre area

 - 1 truffle hunting experience in Alba area

-- Boat and entrance fee to San Fruttuoso Abbey
+- Entrance fee and ferry to San Fruttuoso Abbey

 - Driver’s meals and accommodation if necessary